Mis-sold endowment mortgages

 Your complaint can be rejected if:

-However you may still complain after the ‘final date’ even if the firm rejects your original complaint as “being out of time”, to the Ombudsman if you think:
+However you might still complain after the ‘final date’ even if the firm rejects your original complaint as “being out of time”, to the Ombudsman if you think:

 This should be done within six months of the firm sending you a ‘final response’ letter.